 Whether you’re facing a room of executives, academics or potential clients, how you present your findings can make a significant difference in how your work is received.

 - Start strong: Open with a compelling introduction that grabs your audience’s attention.
-You might use an interesting statistic, a provocative question or a brief story that sets the stage for your case study.
+You might want to use an interesting statistic, a provocative question or a brief story that sets the stage for your case study.

 - Be clear and concise: Avoid jargon and overly complex sentences.
 Get to the point quickly and stay focused on your objectives.